Reaction of potassium calcium borate glasses to form apatite and dicalcium phosphate dihydrate

 Dicalcium phosphate dihydrate; Brushite

 "The transformation of potassium calcium borate (KCaB) glasses to crystalline calcium phosphate (CP) phases; dicalcium phosphate dihydrate (DCPD), commonly called brushite, dicalcium phosphate anhydride (DCPA), commonly called monetite, and hydroxyapatite (HAp), were investigated.
-Two different potassium borate glass compositions containing 12 and 21 mole percent calcium oxide were examined"--Abstract, leaf iv.
+Two different potassium borate glass compositions containing 12 and 21 mole percent calcium oxide were examined"--Abstract, page iv.

 Materials Science and Engineering